LPology/Simple-Ajax-Uploader/README.md

 	});
 ```

-Before each upload, a progress bar is created in the `onSubmit()` callback.
-Like in Method 1 above, we assign specific roles to elements using the `setProgressBar(elem)` and `setFileSizeBox(elem)` functions.

 For multiple file uploads, we use an additional function: `setProgressContainer(elem)`.
 This function designates an element to be removed from the DOM after the upload is completed.

 In the example, the element set to be removed with `setProgressContainer()` is the outer container for the progress elements.
 As a result, progress bars will be removed from the DOM after each upload is completed.